-Looking for a way to get rid of the pounds?
+Searching for a way to shed a few pounds?
 Look no further.
-We have the top four herbs to complement your weight loss plan and aid slimming techniques.
-Although they are not a magical cure-all and will not melt fat off without at least a little help from diet and exercise, they can certainly give you a kick start!
-So keep reading below to find out about these brilliant herbs.
+We have the top four herbs to complement your weight loss plan.
+Although they are not a magical cure-all and will not melt fat off without at least a little help from diet and exercise, they can certainly give you a solid kick-start!
+Keep reading below to find out about these brilliant weight loss herbs.

 Raspberry (Rubus idaeus)

-Raspberry ketones have made the news recently for their ability to help people lose weight.
-Scientists have noticed that they are similar in chemical structure to capsaicin, which is found in chilli peppers, and is also said to aid weight loss.
-There have been promising studies involving mice about raspberry's ability to stimulate lipolysis, or the ability to burn fat for energy.
-However, so far no human trials to conclusively prove their safety as a weight loss aid.
-However, raspberries are an excellent addition to any diet and are sweet, juicy and delicious as well.
+Raspberry ketones made the news recently for their ability to help people lose weight.
+Scientists have noticed that they are similar in chemical structure to capsaicin, which is found in the chilli pepper and is believed to aid weight loss as well.
+There have been promising studies on mice about raspberry's ability to stimulate lipolysis, the body's ability to burn fat for energy.
+However, human trials have not conclusively proved their safety as a weight loss aid yet.
+Nevertheless, raspberries' natural sweetness and juiciness make them an excellent addition to a daily diet.

-This is a fairly new discovery in the weight loss market: a cactus-like plant from the Namib dessert in Africa.
-It has been used by the hunters of native African tribes for centuries to inhibit hunger pangs and thirst during long hunts in the barren terrain.
-It is currently still being investigated by scientific researchers and therefore it can be difficult to obtain reliably.
-Initial investigations into the properties and weight loss abilities of the plant are extremely promising.
-However, this impressive advantage comes with a bitter taste, so it is often mixed with food to disguise the taste or it is used in jams and hot beverages.
+This cactus-like plant from the Namib dessert in Africa is a fairly new discovery on the weight loss market.
+For centuries, the hoodia cactus has been used by hunters of native African tribes to inhibit hunger pangs and thirst during long hunts in the barren terrain.
+Initial investigations1 into the properties and weight loss abilities of the plant are extremely promising, with a number of scientific studies still in progress.
+Because of its bitter taste, hoodia is often mixed with other foods or added to jams and hot beverages.

 Cinnamon (Cinnamomum verum)

-This fragrant herb has a regulatory effect on the blood sugar levels in the body.
-It increases insulin sensitivity, which in turn leads to an increase in the glucose metabolic rate.
-Lower blood sugar levels mean it is less likely that sugar is turned into fat and stored in the body.
-A common way to include cinnamon into a diet is to mix it with hot water and honey.
-However, cinnamon can also be added to a lot of Indian and Middle Eastern cuisine as well as baked goods.
+This fragrant herb has shown to increase insulin sensitivity and help regulate blood sugar levels3, making it less likely for sugar molecules to be turned into fat and stored in the body.
+A popular way to include cinnamon into a diet is to mix it with warm water and honey.
+It can also be added to a lot of Indian and Middle Eastern dishes as well as wholesome desserts.

-It is always advisable to consult a doctor before making any radical changes to your diet or before starting a course of herbal supplements.
-Therefore the best ways to include these herbs is to naturally integrate them into your daily meals and regular diet.
+It is always advisable to consult a doctor before making any radical changes to your diet or before starting on herbal supplements.
+The best way to reap the benefits of these herbs is to naturally integrate them into your daily meals.